For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As we mentioned earlier, the Bank Rate has a big influence on interest rates.

-This can be tricky to avoid.
+This can be difficult to avoid.

 You can usually get higher interest rates with fixed-term savings accounts compared to easy-access ones.
-But, you might still find there's quite a gap between the interest that's added to your savings and the rate at which living costs are rising.
+But, you might still find there's a gap between the interest added to your savings and the rate at which living costs are rising.

-If you're keen to compare offers and find the best deal, check out our list of the top savings accounts.
+To compare offers and find the best deal, check out our list of the top savings accounts.

 5. Credit card interest rates